Pros and Cons of Free Range and Mobile Pens

 Our first chicken keeping experience – free range

-When we got our first chickens, we weren’t thinking about design or management.
+We were living in Colorado when we got our first chickens.
+At that time we weren’t thinking about design or management.
 We just wanted to see chickens scratching in our backyard and let the kids collect fresh eggs for breakfast.

 We started off with 5 laying hens.
 We converted a dog pen into a coop, which opened onto an un-fenced backyard, which opened onto pastures and forest.